Post-traumatic stress disorder (PTSD)

 Post-traumatic stress disorder (PTSD) is a mental illness.

-It is caused by horrific experiences that the sufferer has had, for example, a disaster, violence, sexual abuse, or a serious accident.
+It is caused by frightening experiences, for example, a disaster, violence, sexual abuse, or a serious accident.

 These experiences are referred to as trauma.
-The term means something like “psychological injury”.
-The illness can occur after a traumatic experience.
-There are extreme situations that are sometimes difficult to process – both the victim and witnesses can then suffer from PTSD.
+In this context, trauma can be understood as a “psychological injury”.
+There are extreme situations that are sometimes difficult to process.
+Both victims and witnesses can suffer PTSD as a result.

 It is typical of PTSD that memories of what has been experienced recur and badly stress the sufferer.
-Some people are really thrown off the rails.
+Some people feel that their lives have been completely derailed.
 In this situation it is important that other people provide support.
-For example, psychotherapy can help process the traumatic experiences and get on top of them.
+For example, psychotherapy can help people to process the traumatic experiences and get on top of them.

 Flashbacks

 The trauma keeps being relived.
-Sufferers often have sudden flashbacks.
+Sudden flashbacks occur.
 These are very clear memories that cannot be suppressed.
 These images and feelings intrude, and they are experienced as if the situation were happening again.
 Many people also have nightmares.
 Flashbacks and dreams cause anxiety, helplessness, feelings of being threatened, blame, and shame.
 Physical symptoms such as pain might also recur.

 Hyper-irritability

 People with PTSD are often in a type of constant alarm mode.
-They have problems concentrating, sleep badly, are quick to get annoyed, and react impulsively.
+They have problems concentrating, sleep badly, are easily irritated and react impulsively.
 They also respond very strongly to stimuli that remind them of the experience, for example, particular smells, noises or images.
 Symptoms may then include heart palpitations, tightness in the chest, breathing difficulties and trembling.

 Avoidance behavior